 You may tune into Celtic Music Radio from Glasgow, BBC radio’s varied channels, and, if you are in the UK, BBC television; RTE and TG4 in Ireland and worldwide, to hear current music events and replays of some of them.

-Photographs by Kerry Dexter, made with permission of the artists, the festival, and the venues involved.
+Photographs by Kerry Dexter, made at Celtic Connections with permission of the artists, the festival, and the venues involved.
 Thank you for respecting copyright.

 Consider subscribing to our stories through e mail, and connecting with us through your favorite social networks — and while you’re at that social network exploring, we invite you to keep up with our adventures by liking the Perceptive Travel Facebook page.